Posted on 03/09/2020

-The WHO goes on to encourage the use of gloves and aprons for personal protection.
+The WHO goes on to encourage the use of gloves and aprons for personal protection amongst all care home staff.
 It’s important to wear each item only once, and if gloves are needed as you provide care, put them on just before providing care and take them off straight afterwards – then dispose of them correctly.

 3. Safe management of linen

-Linen management requirements are often directly related to regulatory standards, which means professional advice is always needed when pursuing on-premise laundry best practice.
+Linen management requirements not only help prevent outbreaks of infections, but are often directly related to regulatory standards, which means professional advice is always needed when pursuing on-premise laundry best practice.

-Safe washing of linen and laundry is paramount for effective infection control in your care home.
+Safe washing of linen and laundry is paramount for effective infection control in any care setting.
 Here's a quick overview of how to achieve it according to the Department of Health:

 One of the requirements in the Department of Health’s Health Technical Memorandum for the Decontamination of Linen For Health and Social Care – HTM 01-04 – is to wash linen at ‘65 degrees for 10 minutes, or 71 degrees for 3 minutes when thermal disinfection is used.
 This, considering difficulties in maintaining a long-serving nursing team with deep understanding of the regulations, is difficult for homes to accurately monitor and log to verify that disinfection has taken place during each wash cycle.

 Please note that HTM 01-04 replaced Cfpp 01-04 in 2016.